Sign In

 1. The amendments provide for dispute resolution where the medical practitioner has assessed an injury as "not serious" or where the Fund has rejected a serious injury assessment report by a medical practitioner in terms of which the injury has been assessed as "serious".

-3. The dispute must be lodged, on the prescribed form (RAF 5), with the Registrar of the Heath Professions Council of South Africa ("the HPCSA").
+3. The dispute must be lodged on the prescribed form (RAF 5), with the Registrar of the Heath Professions Council of South Africa ("the HPCSA").

 1. The Fund shall only bear the cost of the assessment if the claimant's injury is found to be serious and the Fund attracts overall liability in terms of the Act (merits, prescription, etc.); or

-2. If the Fund decides that there is a reasonable prospect that a medical practitioner may assess the injury to be serious and the claimant lacks sufficient funds to obtain an assessment, the Fund may, at the Fund's cost, at the request of the claimant, make available to the claimant the services of, or, alternatively, refer the claimant to a medical practitioner for purposes of an assessment.
+2. If the Fund decides that there is a reasonable prospect that a medical practitioner may assess the injury to be serious and the claimant lacks sufficient funds to obtain an assessment, the Fund may, at its cost, and at the request of the claimant, make available to the claimant the services of, or, alternatively, refer the claimant to a medical practitioner for purposes of an assessment.

 1. All claims arising from accidents that occur on, or after, the date determined by the President in his promulgation notice will fall to be assessed in terms of the amendments.